Home

 The first section is just the title, "FIT REPORT".

 The second section contains various statistical properties of the fit.
-Our primary interest here is the reduced chi-square value, listed as chi2/dof.
+Our primary interest here is the reduced $\chi^2$ value, listed as chi2/dof, defined as the $\chi^2$ per degree of freedom.

 This value is equivalent to what is typically reported by other fitting programs such as the ATSAS program.